 You can compress PNG, JPEG, and WebP images without having to hop over to their website and manually dragging in images, as their API makes it a breeze to use directly from the TinyPNG Alfred workflow.

 Whether you're designing a new website, posting to your blog or creating an Alfred workflow, the more optimised the images are, the more lightweight your page or workflow will be.
 Using TinyPNG can shrink a file size to a tenth its original size, making your exported workflow far more suitable for sharing!

 1. Install the workflow

-Download the TinyPNG Alfred Workflow from GitHub and install it by double-clicking the file, which will launch Alfred's preferences and pop up the workflow's Readme and setup window.
+Install the TinyPNG Alfred Workflow from the Alfred Gallery, which will launch Alfred's preferences and pop up the workflow's Readme and setup window.

 2. Get your API key

 Because TinyPNG's compression is lossy - meaning information is discarded - the Workflow backs up your originals.
 By default, they are saved to a temporary directory which is cleaned on every reboot.